-A Truma liquid gas Combi 4E warm-air heater, with integrated hot water boiler, is fitted and operates on LPG and/or 230V electricity depending on the chosen mode of operation.
+A Truma liquid gas Combi 4E warm-air heater, with integrated hot water boiler, is fitted under the offside settee.
+It operates on LPG and/or 230V electricity depending on the chosen mode of operation.

 In winter operation the heater can be used to heat the room and simultaneously warm water.
 If only warm water is required, select summer operation.